Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ![15-Bubble_placement](15-Bubble_placement.png)

 We will note that the bubble layer is not dependent of the animation frames size.<BR>
-Bubble sticks to its screen coordinates and won't be affected in any way when displayed out the animation frames area as the following test shows (64x32px frames anim) :<BR>
+Bubble sticks to its screen coordinates and won't be affected in any way when displayed out the animation frames area as the following test shows (64x32px frames anim) :

 ![16-Bubble_out_of_frame](16-Bubble_out_of_frame.png)